 Visitors are drawn to Brand Name Pencils not only by the sheer volume of artifacts on display, but also by the care and attention given to what’s considered by most people an everyday, ordinary object.

 But brandnamepencils.com is no ordinary online collection.
-It contains nearly 6,000 unique pencils manufactured by more than 180 companies in forty different countries.
+It contains more than 6,000 unique pencils manufactured by 180+ companies in forty different countries.
 On top of this there are scores of lead hardness levels and pencil categories.
 Plus, some pencils are left-handed, while others are right-handed.
 The new database and page templates needed to be flexible enough to handle all of these known variables as well as other attributes yet to be defined.

 Additional challenges included: